 Bereavement leave is up to 3 days will be granted for the death of father, mother, brother, sister, husband, wife, son, daughter, grandparent, or significant other.
-Permission for additional time or absence for the death of other relatives shall be granted at the discretion of course faculty.
 To attend funerals or to be with the family for deaths other than those noted above, the student must consult the course instructor BEFORE missing class or clinical.
 Failure to comply will result in an unexcused absence.
 (Refer to "Excessive Absenteeism").
 Faculty will handle extenuating circumstances on an individual basis.
 Faculty are required to submit written academic advisement to the Program Leader for final disposition.
 Such record must be filed in the student record.